Supplement Spring 2022

 Con Statements

-Do you support the continued funding of $10.08 per undergraduate for Fall, Winter, Spring and Summer quarters to support the Finance Board/Student Organization Program Funding Lock-In (of the $10.08 collected, $2.52 is for return to aid, $0.49 is for a 7% administrative assessment collected on all non-capital expenditures, $0.07 is for the AS recharge fee and $7.00 will go to the Finance Board/Student Organization Program Funding Lock-In)?
+Do you support the continued funding of $10.08 per ASUCSB membership for fall, winter, spring, and summer quarters to support the Finance Board/Student Organization Program Funding Lock-In (of the $10.08 collected, $2.52 is for return-to-aid, and $7.56 will go to the Finance Board/Student Organization Program Funding Lock-In)?
+If reaffirmed, the fee would be subject to reaffirmation every two years as mandated by the A.S.
+Constitution.

 Pro Statements